The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-The Greenlight Family Cash Card offers up to 3 percent cash back on every purchase, but there’s a catch.
-To get that market-leading payout, you need to spend at least $4,000 per monthly billing cycle.
+The Greenlight Family Cash Card offers up to 3 percent cash back on every purchase, but with a catch: To get that market-leading payout, you need to spend at least $4,000 per monthly billing cycle.
 If you spend at least $1,000 but less than $4,000, you get 2 percent cash back on every purchase.
-If you spend less than $1,000 in that billing cycle, you only earn 1 percent cash back.
+If you spend less than $1,000 in that billing cycle, you earn only 1 percent cash back.

-This could be the most lucrative cash back credit card on the market if you spend $4,000 or more per month.
+This could be the most lucrative cash back credit card on the market if you spend $4,000 or more each month.

-The USAlliance Visa Signature Credit Card gives 6 points per dollar on eligible grocery purchases and 3 points per dollar on everything else, but the elevated grocery rewards are slated to expire at the end of 2023 and the elevated rewards on other purchases are scheduled to expire at the end of this year.
-Each point is worth 1 cent toward a statement credit, so those rates equate to 6 and 3 percent cash back, respectively.
-The end dates have been extended previously, but if most or all purchases revert to just 1 point per dollar, that’s not nearly as appealing.
+With the USAlliance Visa Signature Credit Card, you earn 6 points per dollar spent on eligible grocery purchases and 3 points per dollar on everything else through the end of 2023.
+With each point worth 1 cent toward a statement credit, these rates equate to 6 percent on groceries and 3 percent cash back on all other spending.
+This bank has extended rewards expiration dates in the past, but if most or all purchases revert to just 1 point per dollar, the card won’t be as appealing.

-The Discover it® Miles card gives 1.5 miles per dollar on everything that cardholders buy.
+The Discover it® Miles card offers 1.5 miles per dollar on everything that cardholders buy.
 At the end of a new cardholder’s first year, Discover doubles all of those rewards for an effective 3 miles per dollar in year one.
-Each mile is worth 1 cent apiece when used to offset eligible travel purchases and also for other redemptions such as cash back and Amazon and PayPal purchases.
-So this is essentially a 3 percent cash back card for that first year, but then the rate gets cut in half in year two and beyond.
+Each mile is worth 1 cent apiece when used to offset eligible travel purchases, as well as for such redemptions as cash back and Amazon and PayPal purchases.
+That’s about 3 percent cash back for the first year, with the rate cut in half in year two and beyond.

-Besides Greenlight’s offering, the best cash back offer without a specified end date is probably the Alliant Cashback Visa® Signature Credit Card.
+Aside from Greenlight, the best cash back offer without a specified end date just might be the Alliant Cashback Visa® Signature Credit Card.
 It gives 2.5 percent cash back on up to $10,000 in purchases each monthly billing cycle (then 1.5 percent beyond the limit).

 Greenlight’s core business

 I like Greenlight’s offering for kids.
-They have a slick app that includes features ranging from allowance tracking to setting savings goals and even investing.
-Parents can set spending limits and monitor their kids’ financial activities.
+The company offers a slick app that includes features ranging from allowance tracking to setting savings goals and even investing.
+Parents can also set spending limits and monitor their kids’ financial activities.

-While it’s probably best to start teaching very young children about money using tangible objects such as bills and coins, I think it’s critical to teach teens and tweens about how to manage money electronically.
+It’s great to start teaching young children about money using tangible objects such as bills and coins, yet I think it’s critical to teach teens and tweens about how to manage money electronically.
 Transacting with plastic and apps is different than handling physical money.
 Digital payments can be so seamless that some people overspend without realizing it.
-It’s important to learn these lessons when you’re young and the stakes are lower.
-Greenlight is a good learning tool.
+It’s important to learn these lessons when you’re young and the stakes are lower, and Greenlight is a good learning tool.

-If you spend exactly $4,000 with the card every month, you would earn $1,440 in rewards.
-Subtracting the lowest membership fee ($4.99 per month) would offset about $60 worth of rewards.
+If you spend exactly $4,000 with the card every month, you’d earn $1,440 in rewards.
+Subtracting the lowest $4.99 monthly membership fee would offset about $60 worth of rewards.
 You would be left with an effective 2.875 percent return on your spending.
-That’s still more than you would earn on the aforementioned Alliant card, and the gap would grow the more you spend.
+That’s more than you would earn on the Alliant card, and the gap would grow the more you spend.

 The bottom line

 Greenlight’s credit card is a compelling offering for cash back enthusiasts.
-In addition to the generous payout that can return as much as 3 percent on everything you buy, there’s an optional auto-investing feature that can hopefully turn your rewards into even more money via stocks and exchange-traded funds.
-This could jumpstart a college savings fund or help you work toward other financial goals.
+In addition to its generous payout that can return as much as 3 percent on everything you buy, an optional auto-investing feature stands to turn your rewards into even more money through stocks and exchange-traded funds, which could jumpstart a college savings fund or help you work toward other financial goals.

 I’m impressed that Greenlight continues to expand its suite of products and services.
-With more than five million users and a valuation north of $2 billion, this is a rapidly growing financial technology company that wants to help you and your kids build a better financial future.
+With more than 5 million users and a valuation north of $2 billion, it’s a rapidly growing financial technology company that wants to help you and your kids build a better financial future.

 Have a question about credit cards?
 E-mail me at email@example.com and I’d be happy to help.